Skip to content

 Claim

-The Jews stole the land from the Palestinians and kicked them out, ethnically cleansing the land
+The Jews stole the land from the Palestinians and expelled them, ethnically cleansing the land.

 Reality